Why You Need an Altitude Nutrition Strategy

 I recommend that you check these levels at least twice a year: midway through your off-season and midway through race season (or three months before your focused event).
 It can take about three months to improve your overall status, so starting early will make a difference.

-If you aren’t already doing so, now is the time to pay attention to what you are eating.
-If you are already monitoring, it’s time to step it up a notch.
-For four to seven days, see how your intake stacks up.
-How many of the above foods do you eat daily?
+Now is the time to pay attention to what you’re eating.
+If you’re already monitoring, it’s time to step it up.
+For four to seven days, track your intake.
+How many of the above iron-rich foods do you eat daily?
 And how much?
 Using online nutrition trackers such as MyFitnessPal can help you track your daily intake.

-Whether you are getting ready to tackle a new level of elevation at the Spartan Race World Championship or trying to decrease daily training fatigue, the answer (once again) may lie in your choice of food.
-Food is not complicated.
-Spartan Race exists to rip millions of people off the couch and teach them that anything is possible with hard work and perseverance.
-Good nutrition, like any other goal, takes knowledge, commitment and discipline.
-For Spartans, food provides energy and nutrients that support an active, healthy life—that’s all there is to it.
+Whether you’re getting ready to tackle a new level of elevation at the Spartan Race World Championship, or trying to decrease daily training fatigue, the answer (once again) may lie in your choice of food.
+Food is not complicated, but following an effective high altitude nutrition regimen will take knowledge, commitment, and discipline.
+For Spartans, food provides energy and nutrients that support an active, healthy life—even at high altitudes.
+Spartan Race exists to tear millions of people off the couch and teach them that anything is possible with hard work and perseverance.